evso7th/EtherMusic/QUICK_GUIDE.md

     *   **To remove a note:** Tap on an existing orb or in the same spot again to stop that specific note.
     *   You can have up to three notes latched at once.

+**💡 Pro Tip for Desktop:** Latch mode is your best friend when playing with a mouse!
+Turn it on to set a bass drone or chord.
+The bass will play by itself, freeing up your mouse to focus on the Melody Pad.

 ## Bottom Control Bar

 Here you control the rhythm and atmosphere.
 You can change any of these settings on the fly, even during playback!